winds1983/stdocker/README.md

-  create-js-project       Create a new Javascript project based on a base... create-magento-project  Create a new Magento project based on the... create-php-project      Create a new PHP project based on a base... database                Export or import database docker-compose          Execute sudo docker-compose * command docker-exec             Execute sudo docker exec * command docker-run              Execute sudo docker * command
+  create-js-project       Create a new Javascript project based on a base... create-magento-project  Create a new Magento project based on the... create-php-project      Create a new PHP project based on a base... database-export         Export database to SQL file database-import         Import database from SQL file docker-compose          Execute sudo docker-compose * command docker-exec             Execute sudo docker exec * command docker-run              Execute sudo docker * command